-Emily Dresen is a rider-turned-racer Ocala, Florida native who is passionate about Thoroughbred aftercare.
+Emily (Dresen) Scandore is a rider-turned-racer Ocala, Florida native who is passionate about Thoroughbred aftercare.

-Previously, she worked at a major breeding farm in Kentucky in Thoroughbred consignment and stallion season sales before joining the Thoroughbred Aftercare Alliance as the Funding and Event Coordinator.
-As TAA Funding and Event Coordinator, she focuses on assistance and development of participating and prospective donors and supporters, while also overseeing all aspects of event planning and management.
+Previously, she worked at a major breeding farm in Kentucky in Thoroughbred consignment and stallion season sales before joining the Thoroughbred Aftercare Alliance as the Funding and Events Manager.
+As TAA Funding and Events Manager, she focuses on assistance and development of participating and prospective donors and supporters, while also overseeing all aspects of event planning and management.

 She earned her bachelor’s degree in equine business from the University of Louisville.
 Now, she enjoys spending time with her family on their farm in Paris, KY.

 Alexandra Kokka joined the Thoroughbred Aftercare Alliance in 2019 as the Marketing and Data Coordinator, and most recently assumed the role of Marketing and Communications Manager in 2021.
 She first came to the TAA as an intern during her final semester at the University of Kentucky.
-A recent graduate, she earned her bachelor’s degree in UK’s Equine Science and Management program.
+She earned her bachelor’s degree in UK’s Equine Science and Management program.

-As a lifelong horse lover born and raised in Fresno, California she competed regularly in 4H and hunter/jumpers as well as volunteering in equine-assisted therapy programs and horse camps during the summer.
+As a lifelong equestrian born and raised in Fresno, California she competed regularly in 4H and hunter/jumpers, as well as volunteering with an equine-assisted therapy program and horse camp during the summer.
 Her affection for Thoroughbreds blossomed at a young age thanks to her beloved, albeit feisty, OTTB Cina.

-Suzie Picou-Oldham came to the Thoroughbred Aftercare Alliance in December of 2017 and serves as the Inspections Coordinator.
-She inspects and organizes inspections for accredited organizations around the country.
-A lifelong industry professional, she has been a winning jockey, owner, breeder, and bloodstock agent.
+Suzie Picou-Oldham came to the Thoroughbred Aftercare Alliance in December of 2016 and serves as the Inspections Administrator.
+She inspects and organizes inspections of organizations around the country and all their facilities for review in the accreditation process.